 What changed from 2019 to 2020?

 Much has changed between the releases of the Magic Quadrant for Insight Engines.
 It is no surprise that there is a movement by vendors around the quadrant.
 For example, in 2019, IBM took the top of the scoring in the category of “ability to execute,” with Google surprisingly second.
-In that report, Lucidworks was first in “completeness of vision” with Coveo in second (both of which were not surprising).
+In that report, Lucidworks was first in “completeness of vision” with Coveo in second (neither of which were surprising).
 The rest of the field ended up clustered in the lower section of the upper quadrant.
-Some speculation in the industry “sewing circle” was that the clustering intended to give room for scoring improvements over time as this was a new system/field.
+Some speculation in the industry “sewing circle” was that the clustering intended to give room for scoring improvements over time, as this was a new system/field.

 The movement in the quadrant should not mean that these vendors did not keep up with the field.
 Instead, it is more likely that Gartner’s scoring model, which is not open for review, is how redistribution occurs.
 A comparison in evaluation criteria between 2019 and 2020:

 |Market Responsiveness /Record||Low||Not Rated|

 Completeness of Vision